nWODT-Cobalt/uxa/Library/Taxonomy for Component States/Taxonomy for Component States.md

 This category covers the immediate feedback from mouse, touch or stylus interaction.
 It’s colloquially called “state”, although it’s only a subset of them.

-NB: `Focused` is technically not a pointer state, but considering it like one is true enough and sheds significant complexity.
+While `Focused` isn’t technically a pointer state it’s close enough, and simplifies things substantially.

 <!-- “Pressed down” is preferred to “Active”, as per WCAG. -->